LandRegistry/common-dev-env/README.md

 [Example - Spatial](snippets/spatial_postgres-init-fragment.sql)

-The default Postgres port 5432 will be available for connections from other containers and on the host.
-Postgres 9.6 will be exposed on port 5433, Postgres 13 on 5434.
+The default Postgres port 5432 will be available for connections from other containers.
+Port 5434 is exposed for external connections from the host.

 **`/manage.py`**